-Backing Up Safety Talk
+Backing Up in a Motor Vehicle (or Heavy Equipment) Safety Talk

 Operating heavy equipment or a motor vehicle is inherently a hazardous task, however, backing up creates more risk for incidents to occur.
 According to the National Safety Council, backing accidents cause 500 deaths and 15,000 injuries per year.
 All too often unnecessary backing is responsible for injuries or property damage incidents.
 It is important to consider the hazards of backing and what can be done to mitigate these hazards.